Raoul Whitfield: Black Mask and novels

-In 1926, Whitfield broke into the Black Mask with an aviation story, featuring pilot Bill Scott ("Scotty"), published in their March issue.
+In 1926, Whitfield broke into Black Mask with an aviation story, featuring pilot Bill Scott ("Scotty"), published in their March issue.
 At the time, the Black Mask was edited by Philip C. Cody, who was replaced with Joseph Shaw later that year.
 From 1926 to his final Black Mask story in 1934, Whitfield would contribute ninety stories to the pulp magazine, the second most after Erle Stanley Gardner in less than half the span of time.
 The same year he first published in Black Mask, Whitfield quit his job at the Pittsburgh Post, moving to Florida with his wife Prudence in order to focus on being a full-time writer.
 Shaw would write that when Whitfield began to be published in the pulp, the writer was "on his way to Florida to hole away from interruption and settle down to the serious business of making a first-rate newspaperman into a better writer."
 As Whitfield published in the Black Mask, Shaw would "nurture and develop" Whitfield's writing.
 By February 1930, a poll announced Whitfield a favorite amongst the Black Mask readers, alongside Caroll John Daly, Frederick Nebel, Dashiell Hammett, and Gardner.